-says, that "Symptoms which really depend upon disease of the brain, are very apt to be referred to the stomach."
-After mentioning several cases, in which for a long time the prominent symptoms were those of dyspepsia, and in which no trace of organic disease of the stomach was discovered after death, but tumours, or other diseases of the brain, he says, "Many other cases of organic disease of the brain are on record, in which the only morbid appearances were in the head, though some of the most prominent symptoms had been in the stomach.
-Some of these resembled what has been called sick-headach, others were chiefly distinguished by remarkable disturbances of the digestive functions."
-Dr. A. adds this important caution :- "In cases of this class we must beware of being misled, in regard to the nature of the complaint, by observing that the symptoms in the stomach are alleviated by attention to regimen, or by treatment directed to the stomach itself.
-If digestion be impeded, from whatever cause, these uneasy symptoms in the stomach may be alleviated by great attention to diet, but no inference can be drawn from this source, in regard to the cause of the derangement."
+Fourth.
+Examination of the bodies of those who have died, after long-continued dyspeptic symptoms, confirms the opinion I have advanced, that dyspepsia is often a disease of the head, and not of the stomach.
+Dr. Abercrombie, On Organic Diseases of the Brain, says, that 'Symptoms which really depend upon disease of the brain, are very apt to be referred to the stomach.'
+After mentioning several cases, in which, for a long time, the prominent symptoms were those of dyspepsia, and in which no trace of organic disease of the stomach was discovered after death, but tumours, or other disease of the brain, he says, 'Many other cases of organic disease of the brain are on record, in which the only morbid appearances were in the head, though some of the most prominent symptoms had been in the stomach.
+Some of these resembled what has been called sick-headach, others were chiefly distinguished by remarkable disturbances of the digestive functions.'
+Dr. A. adds this important caution:-'In cases of this class we must beware of being misled, in regard to the nature of the complaint, by observing that the symptoms in the stomach are alleviated by attention to regimen, or by treatment directed to the stomach itself.
+If digestion be impeded, from whatever cause, these uneasy symptoms in the stomach may be alleviated by great attention to diet, but no inference can be drawn from this source, in regard to the cause of the derangement.'

-This last quotation, I think explains a very common mistake-a mistake which is not only made by dyspeptics themselves, but by writers on this disease.
-They suppose because low diet, &c. relieves the principal symptoms in the stomach, that, therefore, the disease is confined to that organ; when, in fact, the disease is in the head, but is manifested only by the stomach, the liver, or some organ with which the brain sympathizes, and the low diet gives relief, by lessening the too energetic action of the brain.
+This last quotation, I think, explains a very common mistake-a mistake which is not only made by dyspeptics themselves, but by writers on this disease.
+They suppose, because low diet, &c., relieve the principal symptoms in the stomach, that therefore the disease is confined to that organ; when, in fact, the disease is in the head, but is manifested only by the stomach, the liver, or some organ with which the brain sympathises, and the low diet gives relief, by lessening the too energetic action of the brain.

 Dr. Hastings, of England, has called attention to this subject, in the Midland Medical and Surgical Register of 1831.
 He says, that not unfrequently cases occur, which exhibit symptoms of disordered stomach, accompanied by increased determination of blood to the head, alternate flushings and coldness, irregular spirits, &c.; and he states that in all the cases which terminated fatally, under his care, he found thickening of the membranes of the brain, and marks of chronic inflammation within the head.
-Dr. H. believes that many of the nervous symptoms of which dyspeptic persons complain are produced by slow alteration of the membranes of the brain, in consequence of chronic inflammation; and recommends leeches, cold applications to the head, and issues in the neck, for the relief of such cases, In the Medico-Chirurgical Review for 1826, is a case, quoted from Dr. Chambers, of a woman treated, at St. George's Hospital, for an affection of the stomach, of which organ she had chiefly complained.
-After death, no appearance of disease was found in the stomach or bowels, but several tumours, besides other marks of disease were found in the brain.
+Dr. H. believes that many of the nervous symptoms of which dyspeptic persons complain, are produced by slow alteration of the membranes of the brain, in consequence of chronic inflammation; and recommends leeches, cold applications to the head, and issues in the neck, for the relief of such cases.
+In the Medico-Chirurgical Review for 1826, is a case, quoted from Dr. Chambers, of a woman treated at St. George's Hospital for an affection of the stomach, of which organ she had chiefly complained.
+After death, no appearance of disease was found in the stomach or bowels; but several tumours, besides other marks of disease, were found in the brain.